South Goa via AC2 Train Class 🇮🇳

 The berths were padded, and comfortable enough.
 After our tickets were checked, we were given pillows, sheets and blankets.
 We then made our beds, drew the curtains, and settled in for the night.
 There were basic toilets and washing facilities at the end of the coach.

 Our 2 travelling companions left very early the next morning, a couple of hours before our stop.
-There was enough noise and clattering in the aisles to flatten any ideas of a leisurly lie-in.
+There was enough noise and clattering in the aisles to flatten any ideas of a leisurely lie-in.

 It’s breakfast time…